 Artists and Arts organizations

 Northwest Harvest is Washington State’s hunger relief agency supporting a statewide network of 375 food banks, meal programs and high-need schools.
 Focused on improving equity in our food system, their mission is to lead the fight for access to nutritious food and end hunger in Washington State.
-Donate online; if you wish, direct your donation to the COVID-19 Hunger Response Fund to bring emergency food to new locations that are safe and convenient for people to access.
-Their goal is $8 million dollars.
+Donate online.

-- Volunteer with Northwest Harvest.
-You can help by sorting and packing food at warehouses in Kent, Yakima, and Spokane; helping guests at the Seattle SODO Community Market; or assisting Northwest Harvest staff at special events.
+- Volunteer at Northwest Harvest in warehouses in Auburn, Yakima, and Spokane, help guests at Community Markets in Seattle & Yakima, or assist at special events.
 Whether it’s once a week, once a month or once in a while, your time makes a great contribution.

-- Advocate for public policies that 1) promote access to nutritious food, 2) help low-income people meet their basic need, and 3) support budgets that restore our basic safety net with fair and sustainable revenue.
+- Advocate for Northwest Harvest policies that 1) promote access to nutritious food, 2) help low-income people meet their basic need, and 3) support budgets that restore our basic safety net with fair and sustainable revenue.

 Feeding America is the nation’s largest domestic hunger-relief organization, connecting people with food to end hunger.
 They are the backbone of the food bank system across the country.
-There are several ways to help:
+There are several ways to help, including donating, volunteering, fundraising, and advocacy.

 Farms and Farmland